plone/training/docs/migrations/migrations.md

 Suddenly it's a relaunch and everyone is excited.
 ```

-(migrations-mayor-changes-label)=
+(migrations-major-changes-label)=

-## Dealing with Mayor Changes in Plone
+## Dealing with Major Changes in Plone

-In the history of Plone there were so far three mayor changes:
+In the history of Plone there were so far three major changes:

 * Plone 5.0: Dexterity replaces Archetypes
 * Plone 5.2: Support for Python 3
 * Plone 6.0: Volto as new default frontend

-Each of these mayor changes require special treatment during an upgrade that make upgrading much more complex.
+Each of these major changes require special treatment during an upgrade that make upgrading much more complex.

 (migrations-plone-5.0-dexterity-replaces-archetypes-label)=